 The first thing to do is measure out your goat milk and get it in the freezer.
 I typically freeze my goat milk gallon bags for storage and break off what I need for a batch of soap.
 This makes it quicker to get started.

 Then, add your lye to the goat milk and stir.

-The reason you need to freeze your goat milk is because when you add the lye, it gets very hot, very quickly, and can scorch the milk.
+The reason you need to freeze your goat milk is that when you add the lye, it gets very hot very quickly and can scorch the milk.
 The colder the milk is, the less likely it is to burn.
 So you want it icy at the very least, but for me, I’ve found that adding lye to milk that is frozen solid yields the best results.

 It does take a little longer for the lye to completely melt the milk and dissolve, but for me, it’s worth it.

 After the lye and milk mixture is made, let it cool to around 100º F.

 While that’s cooling, measure out your oils, and heat them to about 100º also.
 You want your coconut oil to be completely melted.

 Some sources say, and The Soapmaker’s Companion alludes to it, that it’s less important what the exact temperature is, as long as it’s between 80º-120º, and more important that the oils and lye solution are within 10 degrees of each other.

 I try to keep this particular batch around 100º.

 Once all your ingredients are at the right temperature, it’s time to mix them together.